 Dr. Aarah Craig - is a 2000 graduate of the University of Missouri College of Veterinary Medicine.
 She joined the practice in the fall of 2012.
 Prior to Homestead, Dr. Craig practiced in the St. Louis area for 10 years specializing in small animal medicine and surgery.
-She enjoys all aspects of companion animal practice and also serves as Homestead's office manager.
+She enjoys all aspects of companion animal practice.
 Dr. Aarah Craig and Dr. Derek Craig are married.
-They have two daughters who attend Pond Elementary.
-Dr. Craig enjoys snow skiing, camping, and riding horses in her spare time.
+They have two daughters who attend Wildwood Middle School and have Mr. Pickles-the wonder dog.
+Dr. Craig enjoys snow skiing, camping, and traveling in her spare time.

 Dr. Cecilia Sawyer - a Kansas City native, is a 2010 graduate of the University of Missouri College of Veterinary Medicine.
 She joined the practice in April of 2016.
 Prior to Homestead, Dr. Sawyer externed at large referral practices including: Hagyard Equine Medical Institute, Rood and Riddle Equine Hospital, Woodford Equine Hospital in Lexington, Kentucky, as well as Peterson and Smith Equine Hospital and Equine Medical Center of Ocala in Ocala, Florida.
 Dr. Sawyer moved back to the Kansas City area as a solo resident veterinarian and broodmare manager at Rodrock Ranches.
 She established an embryo flushing program at the ranch with the mentorship of Dr. Rob Foss.
 Dr. Sawyer is a Certified Veterinary Acupuncturist (CVA) from the Chi Institute of TCVM in Ocala, Florida.
 Dr Sawyer's professional interests include reproduction, ophthalmology, neonatology, internal medicine, emergency medicine and acupuncture.